 The valley of the River Saône, a tributary of the Rhône, ended very near those of the River Rhine and of the River Mosel, one of its main tributaries; its control by the Romans led to the development of a trade route having a south-north direction from the Mediterranean Sea to Northern France, Germany and Britain.
 A number of towns were founded to promote trade; Augustodunum, in the historical region of Burgundy, was named after Emperor Augustus.
 The suffix dunum is a Gallic word for "fortified town".

-The upper left part of Saint-André Gate is a creation by Eugène Emmanuel Violletars-le-Duc (1814-1879), an architect who pioneered the restoration of historical buildings in France, but who is criticized today for having exceeded in reconstructing them (see the gate in an 1820s engraving).
+The upper left part of Saint-André Gate is a creation by Eugène Emmanuel Viollet-le-Duc (1814-1879), an architect who pioneered the restoration of historical buildings in France, but who is criticized today for having exceeded in reconstructing them (see the gate in an 1820s engraving).
 The Porte de Mars at Reims is another example of excessive restoration by a local architect.

-Agrippa promoted the constructions of roads which from Lyon reached: a) Saintes near the coast of the Atlantic Ocean; b) Reims and Bononia or Gesoriacum (Boulogne-sur-Mer) on the English Channel; c) Trier and Cologne on the Rhine.
+Agrippa promoted the construction of three roads which from Lyon reached: a) Saintes near the coast of the Atlantic Ocean; b) Reims and Bononia or Gesoriacum (Boulogne-sur-Mer) on the English Channel; c) Trier and Cologne on the Rhine.
 Initially the roads had a military purpose, but eventually they were used for trade and were complemented by other roads, some of which created direct links between towns in Gallia Belgica and towns along the Rhine.
 The frequent relations with the latter led to the erection near Bavay of a Jupitersaule, a column having at its top a small statue of Jupiter and pedestals and shafts decorated with reliefs depicting other gods.
-These columns were typical of towns in Germany, e.g. Mogontiacum (Mainz), where the legions were stationed.
+These columns were typical of Roman towns in Germany, e.g. Mogontiacum (Mainz), where the legions were stationed.

 Brussels Museum of History & Art: cast of a funerary relief from "Orolanum" (Arlon), at the junction of roads from Bavay to Trier and from Cologne to Reims, showing a couple, fruit sellers and farmers